Natasha Thahane: Career

 Thahane first appeared on screen in a 2013 Edgars commercial.
 The following year, she made her television series debut in an installment of the e.tv anthology eKasi: Our Stories titled "Drama King".
 She returned the following year for another installment, "uManqoba".
 She made a guest appearance as Fundiswa in season 1 of Saints and Sinners and reprised the role as a recurring character in season 2.

 From 2015 to 2016, Thahane gained prominence through her role as Enhle Tango in the SABC1 soap opera Skeem Saam.
 She left to join the cast of the Mzansi Magic televnovela The Queen as Amogelang Maake.
 She was series regular for the first two seasons and then a recurring for the next two.
 She starred as Leshae K in the SABC3 series It's OK We're Family.
 In 2019, she played the role Katlego Jali in seasons 4 and 5 Lockdown.

 In 2020, she began playing Wendy Dlamini in the Netflix teen crime drama Blood & Water.
 That same year, she appeared in the BET Africa series Isono and was appointed as the brand ambassador of "Garnier Even & Matte".
 Meanwhile, she also appeared in the reality show Top Billing.

+Personal life

+Thahane briefly dated football player Thembinkosi Lorch from June to September 2021.
+Thahane is a mother to a son, there is no information on who the father of the boy is.